kairosity/mp3-snapathon/testing.md

     - All functionality is fully keyboard accessible.

 - __As a user using screen reader technology, I want my screen reader to describe the page elements correctly. - PASS__
+    - Aria-labels have been added to all important elements.
+    - Elements have been written with an eye to the correct semantical format to ensure the best possible experience for screen-reader dependent users.

 </details>

 ## Application Creator User Goals Testing

 <details><summary><b>click for tests</b></summary>

 - __Create and maintain a user-friendly platform allowing photography enthusiasts to compete with each other and to inspire each other with excellent images. - PASS__
+    - This application achieves the above.

 - __Ensure that the application is as accessible as possible to include as wide a variety of users as possible. - PASS__
+    - As above I have developed this application with an eye to strong accessibility best practices.

 - __Create a competition application that is re-usable for other fields, if this one proves popular. - PASS__
+    - The format of this application would be easy to expand on, or re-produce for other arenas/industries.

-- __Eventually introduce a profit-earning aspect to the application, perhaps by monetizing awards for professional photographers. - PASS__
+- __Eventually introduce a profit-earning aspect to the application, perhaps by monetizing awards for professional photographers .- IN DEVELOPMENT__
+    - This has not yet been done, but remains a distinct possibility.

 </details>

-# Function and View Issues That Arose During Testing
+# Issues and bugs caught during testing

 ## browse()